 Memorable Manitobans: Alphonse Fortunat Martin (1849-1905)

-In 1872 he came to Manitoba and settled in the town of West Lynn on the international boundary.
-He was employed on various early surveys, including that of the parish of Ste.
+In 1872 he came to Manitoba and settled in the town of West Lynne on the international boundary.
+He was employed on various early surveys, including that of the Parish of Ste.
 Agathe.
-In 1874 he was elected to the Legislature representing Ste.
+In December 1874, he was elected to the Legislature representing Ste.
 Agathe, and the following year he was chosen to lead the opposition.
-He was defeated in the elections of 1879 and 1883, and in 1886 was successful in the constituency of Morris.
-He was a supporter of the “Manitoba first” principle, and an advocate of the extensionof the Province’s boundary to Hudson Bay.
+He was defeated in the elections of 1879 and 1883, but in 1886, 1888, and 1892 was successful in the constituency of Morris.
+He was a supporter of the “Manitoba first” principle, and an advocate of the extension of the Province’s boundary to Hudson Bay.
 He was a champion of the separate school system, and in 1891 he debated the subject in the House for nine hours continuously.
-After retiring from politics he resumed land surveying and continued to practise his profession until the time of his death.
+Defeated in the 1896 and 1899 elections, he retired from politics and resumed land surveying until his death.
 He wrote Martin on Practical Surveys in 1883.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.

 J. A. Gemmill (editor), The Canadian Parliamentary Companion, 1887.
 Canadiana.org.

 “Mrs. Louisa Martin, Winnipeg pioneer, dies,” Manitoba Free Press, 27 December 1927, page 6.